sajalhalder/TLR-M_UI/README.md

 To use this code in your research work please cite the following paper.

 Sajal Halder, Kwan Hui Lim, Jeﬀrey Chan, and Xiuzhen Zhang.
 POI Recommendation with Queuing Time and User Interest Awareness.
-In Submission, 2022.
+In Data Mining and Knowledge
+Discovery, pp. 1–31, 2022

 In this research work, we aim to answer the following research questions.

-     (i) Are users' interests important for recommending top-k POIs?
+      (i) Are user interests important for recommending top-k POIs?

-    (ii) Are users' interests important for recommending top-k POIs and predicting queuing times simultaneously?
+     (ii) Are user interests important for recommending top-k POIs and predicting queuing times simultaneously?

-    (iii) How does POI description based users' interests perform compared to the POI categorical based users' interests?
+    (iii) How does POI description based user interests perform compared to the POI category based user interests?